obox-systems/conventions/demo.md

 the `actix-web` crate of `actix` framework for API server and routing, and `tokio` for async runtime used by `actix`.
 ```

+### Abstract

+Demo description: 5-10 sentences about the problem and how this demo solves it:

+- How does it work
+- What does it do
+- Competencies involved

 ### How to run